The Need for Roots: Uprootedness in the Countryside

 Weil deplores the tendency for education to train workers so they only think intellectually in their leisure hours.
 She says that while fundamental ideas need not be given conscious attention while workers are busy, they should always be present in the background.
 Weil presents the case of two women both engaged in sewing; one being a happy expectant mother, the other being a prisoner.
 While both have their attention occupied by the same technical problems, the pregnant woman never forgets the life growing inside her while the prisoner is always in fear of punishment.
 Weil says the whole social problem is mirrored in the women's contrasting attitudes.
 She discusses the two principal forms of greatness, the false greatness based on world conquest and true greatness which is spiritual.

-Like any elevated idea, care should be taken when promoting the union of work and spirituality lest it become discredited due to cynicism and suspicion, and thereby impossible to achieve.
+Weil states that like any elevated idea, care should be taken when promoting the union of work and spirituality lest it become discredited due to cynicism and suspicion, and thereby impossible to achieve.
 But Weil suggests it wouldn't need over selling by the authorities as it would be a solution to the problem on everyone's lips concerning the lack of balance created by rapidly developing material science that hasn't been matched with social or spiritual progress.
-She also suggests the movement towards recognising the spirituality of work could be embraced by all section of society - it would be welcomed by progressives and conservatives alike, with even atheist communists not opposing the idea, as certain quotes from Marx deplored the lack of spirituality in the capitalist world of work - so the movement could create unity.
+She also suggests the movement towards recognizing the spirituality of work could be embraced by all section of society – it would be welcomed by leftists and conservatives alike, with even atheist communists not opposing the idea, as certain quotes from Marx deplored the lack of spirituality in the capitalist world of work – so the movement could create unity.